Generalized Kullback-Leibler Divergence Loss: Introduction

 Kullback-Leibler (KL) Divergence quantifies the degree of dissimilarity between a probability distribution and a reference distribution.
 As one of the most frequently used loss functions, it finds application in various scenarios, such as adversarial training~\cite{zhang2019theoretically, wu2020adversarial, cui2021learnable, Jia_2022_CVPR}, knowledge distillation~\cite{kd,revkd,dkd}, incremental learning~\cite{chaudhry2018riemannian, lee2017overcoming}, and robustness on out-of-distribution data~\cite{hendrycks2019augmix}.
 Although many of these studies incorporate KL Divergence loss as part of their algorithms, they may not thoroughly investigate the underlying mechanisms of the loss function.
 To bridge this gap, our paper aims to elucidate the working mechanism of KL Divergence regarding gradient optimization.

 \minisection{Deoupled Kullback-Leibler (DKL) Divergence Loss} Our study focuses on the analysis of Kullback–Leibler (KL) Divergence loss from the perspective of gradient optimization.
-For models with \textit{softmax} activation, we provide theoretical proof that it is equivalent to the Decoupled Kullback–Leibler (DKL) Divergence loss which comprises a weighted Mean Square Error ($\mathbf{w}$MSE) loss and a Cross-Entropy loss with soft labels.
+For models with \textit{softmax} activation, we provide theoretical proof that it is equivalent to the Decoupled Kullback–Leibler (DKL) Divergence loss, which comprises a weighted Mean Square Error ($\mathbf{w}$MSE) loss and a Cross-Entropy loss with soft labels.
 Figs.~\ref{fig:dkl_ikl}(a) and (b) reveal the equivalence between KL and DKL losses regarding gradient backpropagation.
 With the decoupled structure, it becomes more convenient to analyze how the KL loss works in training optimization.

 \minisection{Generalized Kullback-Leibler (GKL) Divergence Loss} We have identified potential issues of KL loss with the newly derived DKL loss.
 Specifically, its gradient optimization is asymmetric regarding the inputs.
-As illustrated in Fig.~\ref{fig:dkl_ikl}(b), the gradients on $o_{m}$ and $o_{n}$ are asymmetric and driven by the $\mathbf{w}$MSE and Cross-Entropy individually.
-This optimization asymmetry can lead to the $\mathbf{w}$MSE component being ignored in certain scenarios, such as knowledge distillation where $o_{m}$ is the logits of the teacher model and detached from gradient backpropagation.
+As illustrated in Fig.~\ref{fig:dkl_ikl}(b), the gradients on $o_{m}$ and $o_{n}$ are asymmetric and driven by the $\mathbf{w}$MSE and Cross-Entropy, respectively.
+This optimization asymmetry can lead to the $\mathbf{w}$MSE component being ignored in certain scenarios, such as knowledge distillation where $o_{m}$ is the logits of the teacher model and often detached from gradient backpropagation.
 Fortunately, it is convenient to break the asymmetric optimization property with the decoupled structure of DKL loss via enabling the gradient on $o_{n}$ from $\mathbf{w}$MSE as shown in Fig.~\ref{fig:dkl_ikl}(c).

-In traditional knowledge distillation, we observe that soft labels from teacher models often exhibit imbalanced distribution even on balanced data, like ImageNet.
-Distilling knowledge from these teachers with KL loss can introduce convergence challenges during training optimization, particularly for classes with high predicted scores in the soft labels.
-As shown in Fig.~\ref{fig:score_entropy}, classes with higher predicted scores require a significantly reduced entropy, exacerbating the convergence challenges.
-With a properly designed smoother weight function for $\mathbf{w}$MSE component, the DKL loss can effectively mitigate this issue after breaking the asymmetric optimization property.
+In traditional knowledge distillation, we observe that teacher soft labels often exhibit an imbalanced distribution even if the model is trained on balanced datasets such as ImageNet.
+Distilling knowledge from such teachers with the KL loss can introduce optimization difficulties, especially for classes with high teacher prediction scores.
+As shown in Fig.~\ref{fig:score_entropy}, classes with higher teacher prediction scores require the student model to produce substantially lower-entropy outputs during KD training, which increases the convergence challenge.
+By breaking the asymmetric optimization property and adopting a properly designed smooth weighting function for the $\mathbf{w}$MSE component, the proposed DKL loss can effectively alleviate this issue.